 The 1600-tonne Penguin device is around 30 meters long, nine metres in height and has a draft of around seven meters.
 Only two meters are visible above the water surface.

 The device has been undergoing testing at Lyness since arriving in Orkney in June 2011 and was first deployed at the Billia Croo wave test site in Summer 2012.
-In January 2013 the device returned to Riga, in Latvia, for upgrades and maintenance, and is expected to return to test at EMEC in May 2013.
+In January 2013 the device returned to Riga, in Latvia, for upgrades and maintenance, and arrived back in Orkney later in 2013.